Zanna Chase

 Zanna Chase is an ocean-going professor of chemical oceanography and paleoceanography at the Institute of Marine and Antarctic Science, University of Tasmania, Australia.
-She has undertaken over 20 voyages on research vessels, and her areas of expertise are Antartic paleoclimate, marine carbon cycle, radionuclides in the ocean, sediment geochemistry, paleoceanography, and marine biogeochemistry.
-In 2013 she was awarded with an ARC Future Fellowship.
+She has undertaken over 20 voyages on research vessels, and her areas of expertise are Antarctic paleoclimate, marine carbon cycle, radionuclides in the ocean, sediment geochemistry, paleoceanography, and marine biogeochemistry.
+In 2013 she was awarded an ARC Future Fellowship.

 Education and career

-She completed her undergraduate studies in Mathematics and Biology at McGill University in Canada in 1993.
+She completed her undergraduate studies in mathematics and biology at McGill University in Canada in 1993.
 She then completed her Master's degree in biological oceanography at McGill University in 1996 working on how iron controls marine protozoans.
 She undertook her PhD in chemical oceanography and paleoceanography at Lamont–Doherty Earth Observatory where she worked on trace elements and primary production in marine ecosystems.
 Prior to joining the newly formed Institute of Marine and Antarctic Science, University of Tasmania in 2010, she was on the faculty at Oregon State University.
 The main themes of her work have been focused in oceanography, glacial period, and phytoplankton.